python/cpython/Doc/extending/embedding.rst

    for your compiler to work you must point it to the Python subdirectory in an active clone of the cpython repository or source tarball.
-   However it is not required to manually build the python core if you are using an clone or source tarbar of an version installed on your system.
+   However it is not required to manually build the python core if you are using an clone or source tarball of an version installed on your system.

 As you can see the above code will compile (with an warning on Windows which will export ``PyImport_FrozenModules`` on the embedded python program).